 - select which mailboxes should be excluded from the job (the Don't migrate mailboxes fulfilling the following exceptions section) - this list should be considered as exceptions.
 The exceptions are effective in the case of a conflict with the conditions defined in the upper list.

-Let us say you have three users: user1, user2 and user3 who are members of the group named Initial migration.
+For example, let us say you have three users: user1, user2 and user3, who are members of the group named Initial migration.
 You have set the program to migrate the Initial migration group, but also excluded the user3.
 Consequently, the program will add user1 and user2, since they are members of the mentioned group.
 The user3 will not be migrated, despite the membership, as this account has been defined in the exceptions list.

-In the case of an IMAP job, the Source mailboxes step looks a little different (Fig. 4.).
-Here, you should select a source server from the drop-down list (you can also define a new connection) and import a CSV file that includes information about your source mailboxes.
-The application requires at least the email address and password of every mailbox.
-You can also include the first and last name and also the display name as these fields may be used later.
+In the case of an IMAP migration job, the Source mailboxes step looks a little different (Fig. 5.).
+Here, you need to select a source server from the drop-down list (you can also define a new connection) and import a CSV file that includes information about your source mailboxes.
+The application requires providing at least the email address and password of every mailbox you want to migrate.
+You can also include the first and last name as well as the display name, as these fields may prove useful later.

 To import the data, use the Import from CSV button.
-After choosing a file, you will see the CSV mapping window.
-If everything looks correctly, you may continue by clicking the Import button.
+After choosing a file, you will see the CSV mapping window (Import mailboxes).
+If everything looks correct, you can continue by clicking the Import button.
 In the case any mailbox failed to be imported, the program will display all necessary information.

-In the Target mailboxes step you can configure the connection with a target Office 365 environment.
-You will need to provide your Office 365 administrator's credentials, including the User Principal Name.
+In the Target mailboxes step, you can configure the connection with a target Office 365 environment.
+You will need to provide your Office 365 admin account credentials, including the User Principal Name.
 Keep in mind that this account needs to have appropriate roles assigned.

 If you are running the migration job wizard for the first time, there will be no connections defined yet.
 In that case, choose Add new target connection and follow this article to learn how to create a target server connection.